Saturday, Jan. 31 – 9:00 am to 2:00 pm at NYS Museum, 222 Madison Ave, Albany, NY 12210

 11:10 - 12:10 PM (60 minutes of CTLE included) Working Lunch - LUNCH is provided - Poster Sessions: Museums, Historic & Cultural Organizations Roundtable Q/A

-12:15 - 1:55 PM (Two - 45 minute tours with 10 minutes in between to facilitate switching locations) Your Choice of One of Three Museum Tours
+12:15 - 1:55 PM (Two - 45 minute tours/presentation with 10 minutes in between to facilitate switching locations) Your Choice of One of Three Museum Tours

 More than 600 timbers and 2,000 artifacts—including musket balls, buttons, and tankards—were recovered from the site.
 Likely captured by the British and sailed south before reaching New York, the vessel’s burial in the city remains a mystery.
 After more than a decade of study under Dr. Peter Fix of Texas A&M, the ship returned in 2025 and is now being reconstructed for permanent display at the New York State Museum.
 Come and find out more!!